mondoohq/installer/docs/integration/terraform.md

   * `report.format` (string) - The format can be set to `cli` or `yaml`

-  * `collector` (string) - The collector reports the packages to Mondoo cloud only and does not print the result on CLI.
-Supported values are `http` and `awssns`
+  * `collector` (string) - Overwrite the collector endpoint.
+Supported values are 'https' urls and 'awssns' topics

   * `on_failure` (string) - If on_failure is set to `continue` terraform continues even if vulnerabilities have been found